ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/README.md

 2. <ins>Technical assets:</ins> Various assets are freely available in this package to help accelerate implementation of Learning Analytics use cases.
 Assets include descriptions of data sources, notebooks for data processing, a pipeline for data model building and deployment, and sample Power BI dashboards.
 See descriptions of technical assets below.

 ## Problem Statement and Package Impact
 With varied modes of learning, learning platforms and learner needs, educators have challenges determining how students participate and learn in a class or course in-person, remotely and in hybrid settings.
-Due to this, educators are not able to efficiently consolidate student learning activities and progress.
+Due to this, they are not able to efficiently consolidate student learning activities and progress.

 The Learning Analytics: Microsoft Teams Meetings package provides dashboards that bring together signals from Microsoft Teams Meetings of how students learn and complete a course to help educators improve overall class participation.
 Educators can identify which courses, classes and students have lower or higher engagement in Microsoft Teams Meetings and the trends over time.

-The assets in this package can be combined with course completion, academic assessments, graduation rates, competency measures, mastery data, or other outcome data to identify how patterns of engagement relate to learning outcomes.
+The assets in this package can be combined with course completion, academic assessments, graduation rates, competency measures, mastery data, or other outcome data to identify how patterns of engagement in Microsoft Teams Meetings relate to learning outcomes.

 ## Package Setup Instructions
 ![](https://github.com/ivybarley/OpenEduAnalytics/blob/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/docs/images/Learning_Analytics_Microsoft_Teams_Package_Setup_Instructions.png)